Henitz/pycubator/docs/slides/04-compound-data-types.md

 --
 ### List Comprehensions
-- Compile a list with a one-liner.
+- Compila uma lista com uma linha.
 - `[expr for v in iter]`
 - `[expr for v in iter if cond]`
-- This:
+- Isso:

         res = []
         for v1, v2 in lst:
             if v1 > v2:
                 res.append(v1 * v2)

-- Becomes that:
+- Se torna nisso:

         res = [v1 * v2 for v1, v2 in lst if v1 > v2]

 --
-### Nested List Comprehensions
+### List Comprehensions aninhadas
-- This:
+- Isso:

         res = []
         for y in lst2: